itsalirezajalouli/itsalirezajalouli/README.md

 ### What You'll Find Here

 - Codes: Loads of them!
 I like sharing what I do hopefully people interested in same fields will find me.
-- Articles: I share stuff that I learn in my Blog, You can read them in the link below:
+- Articles: I share stuff that I learn in my blog, You can read them in the link below:

 * 🖥️  See my blog at [Pu$h3r's Blog](http://google.com/)